How are custom works priced?

 Pick up from the artist's studio by appointment: Free of charge

-Payment for shipping depends on weight so this number can only be determined upon shipment.: amount TBD
+Payment for shipping depends on weight.
+This number is determined upon shipment: amount TBD

 What is the process and timeline for creating a custom artwork with BSP?